trealla-prolog/trealla-OLDv1/README.md

 	git clone https://github.com/infradig/trealla.git
 	cd trealla

-On Debian+ systems you may need to install GNU readline & xxd
+On Debian+ systems you may need to install GNU readline, xxd & libffi

-	sudo apt install libreadline-dev xxd
+	sudo apt install libreadline-dev xxd libffi-dev

 Then...

 	make

+To build without libffi:

+	make NOFFI=1

 Other systems may vary.
-There are no other dependencies except OpenSSL.
 On Debian+ systems you may need to install OpenSSL:

 	sudo apt install libssl-dev